vigoren/foundryvtt-shields-io-badge/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about the Simple Calendar
+about: Ask a question about the project
 title: "[QUESTION]"
 labels: question
 assignees: vigoren

 ---

-Ask any questions you may have about how the calendar works or how to configure it.
+Ask any questions you may have about how the the project.